-Trustees, family members, and executive staff who are involved in philanthropy must establish policies – some mandated by the law, and others required for good governance.
-Because of the personal nature of much of philanthropy, there is particular value in proactively establishing policies regarding spending, compensation, conflict of interest, succession, board composition, , and more as early as possible.
-This course module will review those policies covered earlier in the week, add those that are legally mandated, and recommend processes for establishing them as painlessly and productively as possible.
+Because of the personal nature of much of philanthropy, there is particular value in proactively establishing policies regarding spending, compensation, conflict of interest, succession, board composition, decision-making, and more as early as possible.
+This course module will review policies that are recommended for good governance, as well as those that are legally mandated, and recommend processes for establishing them as painlessly and productively as possible.

 Each course participant will be invited to present or propose a case challenge from their own work for class review and discussion.
 These can be presented anonymously if desired.
 These conversations will provide an opportunity for very personalized take-aways from the week’s curriculum.

 Our faculty are recognized thought leaders in the philanthropic and social impact sectors.
 Their diverse experiences and training integrate knowledge for real-world social change.
+Through the online format, we will be adding guest interviews and lectures to enhance the experience.
 View a list of faculty members who have participated in past sessions of this course.

-We welcome multiple attendees from the same organization.
-For more information about group rates, onsite trainings, and custom engagements, please contact Mariah Casias at email@example.com.
+We encourage multiple attendees from the same organization.
+Recent pairings include parent/child, siblings, principal/board member, and executive director/program manager.
+For more information about group rates and custom engagements, please contact Kelly Andrews at firstname.lastname@example.org.